python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3a_if_else.md

 print("Done.")
 ```

-How is it this next example different from the previous example?
+How is this next example different from the previous example?
 Note: The difference is subtle, so ask if you are unsure.

 ```python3